omerpakdil/chat-app/README.md

-# Real-Time Chat Uygulaması
+# Real-Time Chat Application

-Bu proje, Node.js ve Socket.io kullanılarak geliştirilmiş basit bir real-time chat uygulamasını içerir.
+This project includes a simple real-time chat application developed using Node.js and Socket.io.

 ## Application Pictures